InnovateForVegas/doc-agile-for-volunteers/doc/en/principles.md

 To make the most of whole-team benefit, we say that the Team is Atomic during the Iteration to set expectations across the Team, that those beginning the iteration on the particular Atopic Team will end the Iteration on the same Team, having attempted to complete, or at least make progress on, the parts of the Initiative and/or Project(s) each claimed for work during the iteration.
 If, at the end of a given Iteration, there is no sign of effort or attempted effort, there may be a discussion which follows, with the Whole Team, concerning participation in future Iterations.

 Our Initiatives and Projects will follow a typical External Contributor workflow with the possibility of Pull Requests on the GitHub platform.
 This approach may be more appropriate if an individual contributor is unable to commit to the Atomic Team approach to Iteration planning.

+Atomic Team members are added to a CP_ GitHub team with appropriate resource access, and may be removed and re-added as needed through the life of a Component Project.